NUSRATMOHI-UD-DIN/NUSRATMOHI-UD-DIN.github.io/_posts/2021-08-15-Logistic Regression.md

-## 7.Multiclass logistic regression from scratch
+## 5. Multiclass logistic regression from scratch

 Multiclass logistic regression is also called multinomial logistic regression and softmax regression.
 It is used when we want to predict more than 2 classes.